giordano/giordano.github.io/_posts/2021-10-14-mythbusting-julia.md

   tool lets you seamlessly hot-reload the code and not restart Julia all the time.
 Thanks to Julia's introspection and reflection capabilities, this works granularly and recompiles only the needed methods.
 Note that when you do restart Julia, the package you edited will be entirely recompiled anyways.
-One more reason to avoid restarting Julia multiple times :-)
+One more reason to avoid restarting Julia multiple times!
 * If you're an Emacs user, the need to restart a program as little as possible may sound familiar.
 In that case a solution is to start an Emacs server and connect new clients to it.
 It isn't a surprise there is a similar tool also for Julia: